rupesh94/Docker-CTJGP/Lab7-Docker Networking.md

 ```
 curl https://8.8.8.8
 ```
-Also if you check the default port 80, the container would not be accessible since we have not published it
+Also if you check the default port 80, the container will not be accessible since we have not published it

-### Task 5: Launch a container to host network
+### Task 4: Launch a container to host network
 ```
 docker run -d --network host --name=ct7 nginx
 ```